Jesús Seade: Other duties

 During 1976 to 1986, he was Chair Professor at the University of Warwick, G.B., where he founded and directed the Development Economics Research Centre; founding director of the Center for Economic Studies of El Colegio de México; and visiting professor for one semester each at the Center d'études prospectives en économie mathématique appliquée à la planning (CEPREMAP) in Paris, France, and at the Instituto de Matemática Pura e Aplicada (IMPA) in Rio de Janeiro, Brazil.

 From 1998 to 2010, concurrently with his duties at the IMF and beyond, he was member of the Advisory Council on International Economic Law at Georgetown University Law School in Washington, DC.

-From 2008 to 2014 he was vice-president of Lingnan University in Hong Kong and from 2007 to 2016 he was Chair professor in economics.
-During that period he was member of the advisory councils of the Ministers of Financial Services, and Commerce and Industry of Hong Kong SAR government; and led an ambitious study carried out by several Hong Kong universities with official sponsorship in Hong Kong as a financial center for China and the world.
-Since 2007 he has played an important role in the development of the Hong Kong Social Enterprise Research Academy on promoting Corporate Social Responsibility of which he is Vice President.
+From 2008 to 2014 he was vice-president of Lingnan University in Hong Kong, and from 2007 to 2016 he was Chair professor in economics.
+During that period, he was a member of the advisory councils of the Ministers of Financial Services, and Commerce and Industry of Hong Kong SAR government; and led a study carried out by several Hong Kong universities with official sponsorship in Hong Kong as a financial center for China and the world.
+Since 2007 he has played an important role in the development of the Hong Kong Social Enterprise Research Academy on promoting Corporate Social Responsibility, of which he is Vice President.

-In 2017, he accepted and started functions as Associate Vice President for Global Affairs at the Chinese University of Hong Kong-Shenzhen, located in Shenzhen, Guangdong Province, PRC.
+In 2017, he started functions as Associate Vice President for Global Affairs at the Chinese University of Hong Kong, Shenzhen.

-During those 12 years, 2007-2018, he had extensive participation in official, financial and business forums of Hong Kong SAR and the People's Republic of China.
+From 2007-2018, he had extensive participation in official, financial and business forums of Hong Kong and the People's Republic of China.